Canadian English

 English is arguably the most popular and influential language in the world.
 Originally the sole owners of this language were the British.
 However, with the introduction of colonization, the British had a good opportunity to promote their language to various lands, and they did that to devastating effect.

 One fascinating result of this phenomenon is that these lands have developed their own way of speaking the language.
 This is especially true for Canada and America.
 Due to this fact, there are obvious differences between spoken and written English in each of these countries.
-Here, we look at some of the differences – and some of the myths.
+These differences in Canadian and American English extend beyond daily conversation, influencing industries like online gambling, where unique terminology adds to Canada’s distinct gaming culture.

 What Language do Canadians Speak?